Color blind glasses: Notch filters

 Glasses with a notch filter (e.g. EnChroma glasses) filter a narrow band of light around 590 nm that excites both the L- and M-cones (yellow-green wavelengths).
 They are often combined with an additional stopband in the short wavelength (blue) region to minimize the tint on the lenses and approximate a neutral-density filter.
 They improve on the other lens types by causing less distortion of colors.
 The effect is an increase in saturation of some colors (depending on the underlying spectra), which many users explain as certain colors "popping".
 EnChroma glasses come in indoor and outdoor varieties that differ on how much light they block.

 Lenses with notch filters only work on trichromats (anomalous or normal), and unlike some other types of lenses, do not have a significant effect on Dichromats.
 However, special vision testing or genetic testing is required for the differential diagnosis of dichromats and trichromats, so it is usually not performed.

 Several studies conducted on the efficacy of EnChroma glasses have shown no improvement on traditional color vision tests (Ishihara, FM-100, CAD).
 Other studies have shown slight improvements in Ishihara and D-15 tests, but attributes these to an introduction of luminous contrast.
 Recent research indicates that long term use of EnChroma glasses may have a positive impact on color perception, even when the glasses are removed.
 The authors suggest that "modifications of photoreceptor signals activate a plastic post-receptoral substrate that could potentially be exploited for visual rehabilitation".

 Marketing

 When X-chrom lenses—the first therapeutic color correcting lenses—were introduced in 1971, interest in the device was bolstered by false claims that the lenses could cure color blindness.
 At the time, the FDA had little power to regulate false claims regarding medical devices.
-In 1976, the FDA was granted this power, but the X-chrom lenses still remained outside of their jurisdiction as they were not classified as medical devices.
+In 1976, the FDA was granted this power with the Medical Device Regulation Act, but the X-chrom lenses still remained outside of their jurisdiction as they were not classified as medical devices.
 When ColorMax notified the FDA of their new color corrective lenses in 1998, the FDA enacted restrictions on the marketing that ColorMax could use: